kunalspathak/SVE_dotnet/docs/SME.md

 #### 4. Hybrid approach

 A hybrid approach may be possible.
-The SME APIs would be marked with [SME_STREAMING] and [SME_STREAMING_COMPATIBLE], but generally this would not be added to user methods and it would not cause the compiler to insert mode changes. .NET developers would either use the StreamingON() and StreamingOFF() or StreamingMode RAII method in their code.
+The SME APIs would be marked with `[SME_Streaming]` and `[SME_Streaming_Compatible]`, but generally this would not be added to user methods and it would not cause the compiler to insert mode changes. .NET developers would either use the StreamingON() and StreamingOFF() or StreamingMode RAII method in their code.
 At JIT compile time, if methods marked with attributes are used in a function, then the compiler can check if the current mode is in the correct mode.

 Pros:
 - The compiler can error safely instead of getting an illegal instruction at runtime